-When a hurricane alert is announced, you should make the following preparations: Check emergency supplies.

-When a hurricane watch is notified for your area:

-- Pay close attention to official announcements on the radio and television. - Fix hurricane shutters to windows on upper floors or multi-floor buildings.
-Keep the shutters for the ground-floor window nearby. - Secure garbage cans, outdoor furniture, and other loose items. - Take down television antennas and satellite dishes. - Clean and fill bathtubs and any spare containers with water.

-When a hurricane warning is issued:

-- Fix hurricane shutters to all remaining windows. - Listen to all hurricane warnings on ZNS and other radio stations and follow any advice given. - Seek refuge in a special shelter if your home is unsafe.
+- When a hurricane alert is announced, you should make the following preparations: - Check emergency supplies. - When a hurricane watch is notified for your area: - Pay close attention to official announcements on the radio and television. - Fix hurricane shutters to windows on upper floors of multi-floor buildings.
+Keep the shutters for the ground-floor windows nearby. - Secure garbage cans, outdoor furniture and other loose items. - Take down television and radio antennae, and satellite dishes. - Clean and fill bath tubs and any spare containers with water. - When a hurricane warning is issued: - Fix hurricane shutters to all remaining windows. - Listen to all hurricane warnings on ZNS and other radio stations, and follow any advice given. - Seek refuge in a special shelter if your home is unsafe.

-During the hurricane:

-You must stay indoors.
+During the hurricane: You must stay indoors.

 DO NOT GO OUTSIDE UNTIL YOU ARE TOLD IT IS SAFE TO DO SO.